iTwin/appui/docs/changehistory/NextVersion.md

 ### Fixes

 - `ControlledTree`: Fixed range selection over nodes that are not loaded causing browser to hang.
+- Fixed `TreeNodeLoader` adding loaded nodes to model when `loadNode` observable is unsubscribed before nodes request is completed.
 - Removed `require` call from `TypeConverterManager` (No `require` calls remaining in any of the packages.)